Directed by: Neil Marshall || Produced by: Brian Patrick O’Toole, Christopher Figg, Tom Reeve, David E. Allen

-Dog Soldiers (DS) is, quite simply put, one of the most fun movies I have ever seen.
-It’s FUN, with a capital F, U, and N. 🙂 A good summary of the film is it’s an Aliens (1986)-style premise melded with werewolves.
-It’s alignment to zombie action films is also appropriate, although to be fair the idea of fighting fear with lead, or put another way, turning horror into fighting terror, wasn’t something that became associated with Dawn of the Dead-style premises until James Cameron turned Ridley Scott’s 1979 horror icon into his space-marine epic.
-Marshall does a remarkably similar thing with the werewolf subgenre.
+Dog Soldiers is, quite simply put, one of the most fun movies I have ever seen.
+It’s FUN, with a capital F, U, and N. The best way to describe the film is to compare it to other fun genre films, which Soldiers doesn’t rip off so much as it remixes; one could describe it as Aliens (1986) but with werewolf antagonists.
+Its structural resemblance to various zombie films — a small group of characters shelter in a remote location from numerous ghouls or similar hungry monsters — is also notable.
+That being said, the idea of fighting fear with lead, or turning horror into fighting terror, wasn’t something that became associated with Dawn of the Dead-style premises until James Cameron turned Ridley Scott’s 1979 horror icon into his space-marine epic.
+Marshall does a remarkably similar thing with his werewolf villains.
 The film is incredibly simple, both in terms of its screenplay and directorial execution: A squad of soldiers hole up in an isolated cabin in the Scottish highlands and attempt to survive an onslaught of vicious attacks from a pack of werewolves.
-That is a setup to die for, my friends 😀
+That is a setup to die for, my friends.

-As you may have guessed, DS is a chump-budget, down-and-dirty production that embraces its true independent genre-film roots and all that comes with them.
-It was shot on Super 16mm and has a wonderfully grainy, old-school feel to it such that it probably could’ve been shot in the 1980’s, yet feels so action-packed and exciting that it’s perfect for modern pulp entertainment.
-It’s also very well-paced, well acted, and has characters you aren’t embarrassed to root for and whose dire, tense situation you relate to easily.
-Prolific English and Irish actors Kevin McKidd, Sean Pertwee, and Liam Cunningham all turn in great performances of which the squad of Corporal Hicks (Michael Beihn), Private Hudson (Bill Paxton), and Private Vasquez (Janette Goldstein) would be proud.
+As you may have guessed, Dog Soldiers is a chump-budget, down-and-dirty production that embraces its true independent genre-film roots and all that comes with them.
+It was shot on Super 16mm and has a wonderfully grainy, old-school feel to it such that it probably could’ve been shot in the 1980s, yet feels so action-packed and exciting that it’s perfect for modern pulp entertainment.
+It’s also very well-paced, well acted, and has characters you aren’t embarrassed to root for and whose dire, tense situation you relate to, easily.
+Prolific English and Irish actors Kevin McKidd, Sean Pertwee, and Liam Cunningham all turn in great performances of which the squad of Corporal Hicks (Michael Biehn), Private Hudson (Bill Paxton), and Private Vasquez (Janette Goldstein) would be proud.